What Is a Stipend? Definition, Types, and Examples for Employers

 Conversely, the modern approach to employee stipends are a form of financial support used to cover lifestyle or workstyle benefits.

-Another difference between is a is paid to W-2 employees, who are subject to minimum wage requirements and overtime pay.
+Another difference is a salary is paid to W-2 employees, who are subject to minimum wage requirements and overtime pay.
 The federal minimum wage is currently $7.25 per hour for covered nonexempt employees and $2.13 per hour for employees who receive tips.
-The employer must make up the difference if the minimum wage and tips received don’t equal at least $7.25 per hour.
-Overtime pay is 1.5x your regular pay rate for any hours worked over 40 in a workweek.

 In contrast to paying hourly or regular salaries, a stipend is given only at the employer’s discretion.
 Under the Fair Labor Standards Act (FLSA), stipends may be lower than the minimum wage as long as they’re reserved for trainees.